SAP-samples/sme-partner-reference-application/README.md

 You can start your journey following two paths:

-1. Deploy and run the sample application as provided in this respository following the tutorial [Deploy the Sample Application as provided in a Customer BTP Account](./Tutorials/20-Deploy-Sample-Application.md).
+1. Deploy and run the sample application as provided in this respository following the tutorials for deployment and provisioning of the one-off or multi-tenant version of the sample application.

-2. Re-build the application from scratch following tutorial "*Build a full-stack BTP Application with One-off Deployment in a Customer BTP Account*".
+2. Re-build the application from scratch following the guidelines step-by-step starting with tutorial "*Build a full-stack BTP Application with One-off Deployment in a Customer BTP Account*".

 After deployment of the application you may follow the tutorial "*A Guided Tour to explore the Capabilities of the Sample Application*" to visit the sample scenario end-to-end.

 ## Tutorials

-Re-build, deploy and run the sample application from scratch following a guided tour and a progressive development approach.
+Starting easy, we create, deploy and run a one-off (single-tenant) version of the application first:

 1. Build a full-stack BTP Application with One-off Deployment in a Customer BTP Account
     1. [Prepare the BTP Account](Tutorials/01-Prepare-BTP-Account.md)